jgnewman/hart/README.md

 The main advantage to using Hart over some other component-based framework is that Hart is designed to help you write purely functional apps. _**But don't be scared!**_ The patterns are all very familiar.
 And since you'll be avoiding mutable state, Hart can provide some optimizations that lead to [fantastic performance](https://github.com/jgnewman/hart/blob/master/BENCHMARKS.md) and a very small footprint in terms of file size, memory consumption, and processing power.

-Though tiny (**~10.2kB minified** and **~3.6kB gzipped**), Hart is geared toward scalability.
+Though tiny (**~12kB minified** and **~4kB compressed**), Hart is geared toward scalability.
 You can spin up a small app with almost no boilerplate, and you can scale it up modularly as needed.
-The biggest thing to keep in mind is that Hart _really does not want_ you to try to hack some kind of quick and dirty local state into your components (called **"fragments"** in Hart).
+The biggest thing to keep in mind is that Hart _really does not want_ you to try to hack some kind of quick and dirty local state into your components.
 If you can follow this rule, the two of you should easily fall in love.
 With that in mind, let me introduce you to Hart...

 #### In this doc